YARC-Official/docs/glossary.md

 Beyond its use as an instrument, E-Kits are also great for playing YARG's drum modes, especially the upcoming Elite Drums planned for version 0.14.0.

 ## ➿ Debounce
-Debounce is a means for filtering out unintended repeat inputs from a button or switch - when a state change is detected, the system will ignore further changes from that switch until a small period of time has passed.
+Debounce is a means for filtering out unintended repeat inputs from a button, switch, or sensor - when a state change is detected, the system will ignore further changes from that input until a small period of time has passed.
 In YARG, debounce can be configured on a per-button basis, as part of the input bindings for each profile.
 Longer time periods means it's harder to double-tap that input, intentionally or unintentionally.
-As such, you'll want to set your debounce windows *just long enough* to filter out the unwanted inputs your instrument produces, to minimize the impact on your actual rapid-inputs.
+As such, you'll want to set your debounce windows *just long enough* to filter out the unwanted inputs your instrument produces, to minimize the impact on deliberate rapid-inputs.